klapaukh/assignments/readme.md

 The first row in the file must be a header row.
 The following columns are
 expected:
    * ID - A unique identifier for each student
-   * Final - The students final mark in the course
+   * Final - The students final mark in the course.
+Marks outside of the set {A+,A,A-,B+,B,B-,C+,C,C-,D,E} will be ignored.
+F is used in the output to represent a general fail grade (D or E).
-   * a1.. - A set of columns all with a fixed prefex ('a' by default) to indicate a mark for each assignment.
-Each column has a number in it to denote which assignmnet it is
+   * a1..aN - A set of columns all with a fixed prefix ('a' by default, but customised using the aregex argument) to indicate a mark for each assignment.
+Each column is numbered with the assignment number.
+It is assumed that assignments are all numbered.

 All other columns are ignored (but may be present).

+## Dependencies

+This script relies on having R installed, and Rscript being on the system PATH.
+You will require a browser with JavaScript enabled to view the results.
+It uses the following R libraries:
+   * magrittr
+   * dplyr
+   * ggplot2
+   * reshape2
+   * data.table
+   * shiny
+   * argparser